CedricNtwari/ecommerce-backend-api/README.md

 ## Project Overview

-This repository contains the backend for a scalable eCommerce application developed using Django Rest Framework.
-It includes comprehensive APIs for managing products, users, orders, and reviews.
-The backend is designed with modularity and scalability in mind, making it a solid foundation for building dynamic and user-friendly eCommerce platforms.
+**TradeCorner** provides an eCommerce backend built using Django Rest Framework (DRF).
+This API offers a modular structure allowing flexibility and scalability, making it ideal for building dynamic online stores.

+Whether you are managing user profiles, handling orders, or managing product inventory, this API ensures optimized performance and secure transactions.

 ## Features

-- User Authentication and Profile Management
+- **User Authentication and Profile Management:** Secure user authentication using JWT with profile customization.
-- Product Management with Category and Stock Control
-- Order Processing with Order Item Management
-- Product Reviews and Ratings
-- Secure and Optimized API Endpoints
+- **Product Management:** Add, update, and manage products, categories, and stock control.
+- **Order Management:** Process orders with full support for order items and order history.
+- **Review System:** Users can leave reviews and rate products.
+- **Optimized API Endpoints:** Well-structured, secured, and optimized for performance.
+- **Search and Filtering:** Advanced search and filter functionalities across orders and products.
+- **Email Notifications:** Integrated email services for order confirmations and alerts.

 ## Technologies Used

-- Django
+- **Django:** Web framework for rapid development.
-- Django Rest Framework
+- **Django Rest Framework (DRF):** API development framework.
-- PostgreSQL
-- Docker (optional for containerization)
+- **PostgreSQL:** Relational database management system.
-- JWT for Authentication
+- **JWT:** Token-based authentication for secure API calls.
-- Git & GitHub for version control
+- **Git & GitHub:** Version control and project management.

 ## Database Schema